Buried Treasure: The legend of Ephrata Cloister’s hidden golden chalice

 Planning Your Trip

-While there is unlikely any buried treasure at the Ephrata Cloister, they possess countless priceless historical artifacts, so I strongly recommend planning a visit.
+While there is unlikely to be any buried treasure at the Ephrata Cloister, they possess countless priceless historical artifacts, so I strongly recommend planning a visit.
 The Ephrata Cloister is located at 632 W Main St, Ephrata, PA 17522.
 It is open from noon to 4 p.m. on Wednesday and Sunday and from 10 a.m. to 4 p.m. on Thursday, Friday, and Saturday.
 Click here for additional visitation details.

 Adventure Awaits!